NekomimiOwO/AinoCompanion/README.md

 # To fix:

 - Update readme from "the host sends a snapshot every 0.05 seconds, up to 20 updates per second" to "the host sends a snapshot every 0.02 seconds, up to 50 updates per second"
-- Fix rotation on multiplayer for the client
+- Fix rotation on multiplayer for the client (priority)
 - Fix the cart not pushing her
 - She sometimes goes inside the store tables.
+- Add debug rays to the jump

 Below, a test of how the readme will look like: